comp-lin-alg/comp-lin-alg-course/doc/source/L0_setup.rst

    Following the instructions in `Section 1.3
    <https://object-oriented-python.github.io/1_introduction.html#installing-python-packages>`_
-   of the Principles of Programming website, install the `numpy` and `pytest` packages to your venv (don't forget to activate it first).
+   of the Principles of Programming website, install the :mod:`numpy` and :mod:`pytest` packages to your venv (don't forget to activate it first).

 GitHub and git
 ==============